Nino-cunei/oldbabylonian/docs/transcription.md

 In a numeral, within the brackets you find the *reading* or *grapheme*.

 After the closing bracket the numeral may be augmented with *flags*.

+# AFTER THIS POINT MORE REWORKING HAS TO BE DONE

 ### Ordinary signs ###